-Double check internal frame dimensions to make sure the mirror frame pieces will fit.
+Double-check internal frame dimensions to make sure the mirror frame pieces will fit.

 Step 8 - Drill Dowels and Fit

-In each end of the mirror frame pieces, mark out 2 dowels.
+In each end of the mirror frame pieces, mark out two dowels.
 Use dowel drill for drilling.
 On a flat surface, transfer dowel positions onto side pieces using dowel centers.
 Squeeze the pieces together.
 The dowel centers guide you.

 Step 9 - Drill and Glue Sides

-In side pieces, drill holes.
+In the side pieces, drill holes.
 To hold excess glue, the holes should be half the length of the dowel.
 Squeeze glue into holes, spread around surface of hole using a long nail.
 Use a mallet to drive dowels into holes.

 Step 10 - Assemble the Frame

-Squeeze glue into remaining holes and assemble the frame.
+Squeeze glue into the remaining holes and assemble the frame.
 To avoid damage to the frame, use scrap material between frame and pipe clamps when assembling.
 Set aside clamped frame and let dry.